leecher1337/mgoodies-skype/trunk/spellchecker/Docs/spellchecker_readme.txt

 Spell Checker plugin
 --------------------

-CAUTION: THIS IS A BETA STAGE PLUGIN.
-IT CAN DO VERY BAD THINGS.
-USE AT YOUR OWN RISK.
+This is a spell checker for message windows.
+It also allow to configure replacements to auto-correct words.

-This is a spell checker plugin that uses Hunspell to do the dirty work.
+It uses Hunspell to do the dirty work.
 Hunspell is the spell checker used by OpenOffice, so it should have a good range of dictionaries.

-For message window plugins (let's call them all *srmm) it works transparently if those plugins implement the new notification API and have a richedit in the input area.
-Latest version (from Miranda build #0.7) of tabSRMM and scriver already do so.
-SRMM plugin don't have a rich edit, so you need this moded version:
+The dictionaries: each is a couple of files with the name beeing the language and the extensions .dic and .aff.
+Both need to be inside the dir <Miranda Path>\Dictionaries (of a custom folder if folders plugin is installed).
+You can download them at: http://wiki.services.openoffice.org/wiki/Dictionaries .
+PS: This path is read only at startup, so changing it needs a restart of miranda.

+Note that this plugin does NOT work with SRMM, because it doesn't have a rich edit in the input field.
+I've done a moded version, but it is old and I'm not sure if it still works:
 Ansi: http://pescuma.org/miranda/srmm.zip
 Unicode: http://pescuma.org/miranda/srmmW.zip
 Patch: http://pescuma.org/miranda/srmm.spellchecker.patch

+It has an options page to set the default dictionary and some other options.
+It is at Message Sessions/Spell Checker .

 For other plugins, it works throught providing 3 serices for them to interact:
 - one to add handling of a rich edit control